richiam16/MAF_Nathan/README.md

    - notebook or jupyterlab

 ## Notebooks Overview
-- `EDA_MAGECK.ipynb`: Exploratory data analysis of input pooled CRISPRi datasets processed with MAGECK.
-- `essentiality_counts_MAGECK.ipynb`: Generates the number of significant differences (NOSD) metric for each gene across all modeled stages of infection.
+- `essentiality_counts_MAGECK.ipynb`: Generates the number of significant differences (NOSD) metric for each gene across all modeled stages of infection and related analyses.
 - `Hydrophilicity_IDRs_Glyince_Analysis.ipynb`: Analysis of hydrophilicity index and glycine content + Intrinsically disordered regions analysis.

 ## License